A Guide to the 'Big Six' Energy providers

 Scottish Power acquired the Merseyside and North Wales Electricity Board (MANWEB) back in 1995, making strides in the ever-competitive industry.
-After 12 years of building Scottish Power, Spanish energy giants Iberdrola invited the company to be part of their group, making Scottish Power one of the biggest energy suppliers in the UK.
-Like SSE, Scottish Power are great supporters of renewable energy.
+After 12 years of building Scottish Power, Spanish energy giants, Iberdrola, invited the company to be part of their group, making Scottish Power one of the biggest energy suppliers in the UK.
+Like SSE, Scottish Power is a great supporter of renewable energy.

 They are also proud supporters of Cancer Research UK, having raised around £9m for the charity since starting a relationship back in 2012.

 After the failure of Extra Energy, Ofgem has appointed Scottish Power to take on their 108,000 domestic customers and 21,000 business customers.
 All former Extra Energy customers will be offered competitive tariffs and will have their existing credit honoured – offset against future bills.
 This brings their total customer count to over 5.6 million.

 Scottish Power announced a Net income of over £507 million in 2018.